ManiAm/VENTOS_Public/README.md

 + recording PHY frames that are sent but not received in statistics
 + adding vehicleExist TraCI command
 + adding vehicleSlowDown TraCI command
++ adding new commands to get XML elements of addNode.xml
++ can now run omnet++ in cmd mode without forc-running sumo in cmd mode
++ adding glogActive parameters to turn glog window off/on
++ runme script checks eigen installation more accuratly
 + updating the manual
 + various small improvements